 This is not necessarily a problem.
 Three and a half centuries are the same interval that separates Alexander the Great from his main biographers.
 As long as we can check the chain along which information was handed down, there's no need to worry.
 However, we have no idea about Michael's informers, although it is certain that he used an earlier source.
 In this article, we shall make some educated guesses.

 In §§10-17, we read a famous story.
-Nicholas hears about an impoverished man who is unable to offer a dowry to the men who will marry his three daughters.
+Nicholas hears about an impoverished man who is unable to offer a dowry to potential suitors for his three daughters.
 "They were so poor," Michael writes, "that no man of their order wanted them as his wife.
 Not even men of lower rank thought about marrying them.
 Therefore, their father thought about ordering them to work in a brothel, so that he and the family would have some income."

 Fortunately, Nicholas intervenes.
-During the night, he throws a purse through one of the windows of the house of the poor people.
+During the night, he throws a purse filled with gold coins through one of the windows of the house of the poor people.
 Now, the first daughter has a dowry, can leave home, and marry.
 This repeats itself, and then it's the last girl's turn, allowing Michael to make a seemingly irrelevant theological remark.

 There was Nicholas again, who venerated the Trinity and was the servant of one particular Person of the Holy Triad, our true Lord Christ.